How I failed machine learning in medical imaging -- shortcomings and recommendations: Publishing, distorted incentives

 \subsection{No incentive for clarity}

-The publication process does not create incentives for clarity. \cite{lipton2019troubling} describe various problems where this becomes apparent, such as unnecessary ``mathiness'' of papers and suggestive language (such as ``human-level performance'').
-There are even a number of memes about this, such as \citep{bearnensquash2010paper} show that including equations increases the chance a paper is accepted to the main conference (rather than a less prestigious workshop).

-Additionally, sometimes important details may be not reported, from ablation experiments which show what part of the method led to the most improvements~\citep{lipton2019troubling}, to reporting how algorithms were evaluated in a challenge~\citep{maierhein2018rankings}.
-This in turn influences the reproducibility of the results, which can be viewed on several levels: from reproducing the exact results to being able to draw the same conclusions~\citep{mcdermott2019reproducibility,tatman2018practical,gundersen2018state}.
+The publication process does not create incentives for clarity.
+Efforts to impress may give rise to unnecessary ``mathiness'' of papers or suggestive language (such as ``human-level performance'') \cite{lipton2019troubling}.
+Important details may be omitted, from ablation experiments showing what part of the method drives improvements~\citep{lipton2019troubling}, to reporting how algorithms were evaluated in a challenge~\citep{maierhein2018rankings}.
+This in turn undermines reproducibility: being able to reproduce the exact results or even draw the same conclusions~\citep{tatman2018practical,gundersen2018state}.